 - Ensure compliance

 It’s not easy to ensure compliance on top of everything else you need to do (including keeping accurate records of your profits and expenditure), but it has to be done, nonetheless.
-You will need some time to completely understand your tasks and responsibilities in regard to legislative compliance, which includes payroll, VAT, tax, and more.
+You will need some time to completely understand your tax prep (short term for tax preparation ) tasks and responsibilities in regard to legislative compliance, which includes payroll, VAT, tax, and more.
 For instance, the deadline for a small business to begin submitting its monthly RTI payments is in April, and this would mean that you will have to submit your payroll to HMRC in real-time; otherwise, you may be faced with a fine.
-Let’s face it – it can be quite scary to think about all the changes which can happen in just one year, so you may want to seek help from an accountant for this.
+Let’s face it – it can be quite scary to think about all the changes which can happen in just one year, so you may want to seek help from an accountant or an expert on business accounting services for this.
 Your accountant or bookkeeper, such as the expert accountants from www.gsmaccountants.co.uk, can keep you updated on various legislative changes and make sure you are fully compliant as well.

 - Understand the proper VAT for your enterprise